-Regardless of who you supported during the 2020 election, it’s inevitable that you’ll hear, see, or experience the increased emotionality brought about by our current political climate, especially during the holiday season.
+Regardless of who you are supporting during election season, it’s inevitable that you’ll hear, see, or experience the increased emotionality brought about by our current political climate, especially during the holiday season.

 Understanding that emotions — both good and bad — will be high, it’s important to know how to keep the peace.